Thursday, September 24, 2009

 *

-Actually, SD23 enrollment is probably down by far more than a couple hundred.
+Really, SD23 enrollment is probably down by far more than a couple hundred.
 New private schools have been constructed & additions have been made to others to accommodate increased enrollment, while Baxter claims enrollment at private schools has declined.

 *